Vanamu-Sumalatha/Connectify/README.md

 ## 📞 Support

-For support, email support@connectify.com or join our Slack channel.
+For support, email support@connectify.com or join our Slack channel. # Connectify